Rinderpest: Rinderpest in 19th-century Asia

 Japan also sustained the presence of rinderpest in the 19th century as illustrated in an anonymous print.
-The disease was present for centuries in China, Japan and Korea.
+The disease was present for centuries in China, Japan, and Korea.
 Japanese black and Korean yellow breed cattle were known to be especially susceptible to it.

-In 1868, there was a serious outbreak of rinderpest in India, which was investigated by Colonel James Hallen of the Indian Cattle Plague Commission leading to the publication of his survey in 1871.
+In 1868, a serious outbreak of rinderpest occurred in India, which was investigated by Colonel James Hallen of the Indian Cattle Plague Commission, leading to the publication of his survey in 1871.
 The Imperial Bacteriological Laboratory from 1893 was at Mukteshwar in India.
 It hosted much research work and many samples.
 Its founding director was British pathologist Alfred Lingard.

 A tiger seizes its prey (Illustration, 1901, from Animals in Action: Studies and Stories of Beasts, Birds and Reptiles...)

 In India, some farmers were reported as not hostile to tigers because of the consideration that their attacks on diseased or weaker animals reduced the risk of rinderpest.

 20th century

 In his classic study of the Nuer of southern Sudan, E. E. Evans-Pritchard suggested rinderpest might have affected the Nuer's social organization before and during the 1930s.
-Since the Nuer were pastoralists, much of their livelihood was based on cattle husbandry, and bride-prices were paid in cattle; prices may have changed as a result of cattle depletion.
+Since the Nuer were pastoralists, much of their livelihood was based on cattle husbandry, and bride prices were paid in cattle; prices may have changed as a result of cattle depletion.
 Rinderpest might also have increased dependence on horticulture among the Nuer.

 Rinderpest was eradicated from Japan in 1922, as recorded by the Nippon Institute for Biological Science.
-Distinguished Japanese scientist and Director of the Nippon Institute for Biological Science, Junji Nakamura (1903–1975), was a major researcher into rinderpest, and the contribution of his work to the worldwide eradication of rinderpest was acknowledged by the Food and Agriculture Organisation of the United Nations.
+Distinguished Japanese scientist and director of the Nippon Institute for Biological Science, Junji Nakamura (1903–1975), was a major researcher into rinderpest, and the contribution of his work to the worldwide eradication of rinderpest was acknowledged by the Food and Agriculture Organisation of the United Nations.
 The FAO posthumously presented a certificate of appreciation in 2011.

 A more recent rinderpest outbreak in Africa in 1982–1984 resulted in an estimated US$2 billion in stock losses.